Why I am a registered Dietitian and Nutritionist.

 And then while I was getting ready to go back to school, my parents divorced.

-Just 2 years later, he passed away at 59 from complications of his diabetes.
+Then, just 2 year later, my father passed away at 59 from complications of uncontrolled diabetes and heart failure.

 It changed my life in so many ways.
 It wasn’t just hard losing my dad when I was 26, but one of the hardest parts was knowing that it was preventable.